AxelHamburch/naughtify/README.md

 sudo systemctl reload caddy
 ```

-If you now call up the web domain in the browser, you should see a white page.
-This is fine.
-If not, you can find a few commands for debugging here.
+If you now call up the web domain in the browser, you should see a `HTTP ERROR 502` error.
+This means that it reaches the Caddy server, but the forwarding to Naughtify fails.
+Which is no wonder, as Naughtify has not yet started.
+Later you will simply see a white page, which shows you that you have reached the server and Naughtify has started.

+If you still have a problem, the following commands may help with debugging:

 ```bash
 sudo systemctl status caddy